ADPer0705/my_notes/Programming/VIM.md

 	- upon :
 		- i => 1234*5*6789
 			- so typing x would give 1234x*5*6789
-		- a => 12345*6*789
+		- a => 1234*5*6789
 			- so typing x would give 12345x*6*789
-		- o simply gives a new line, it is to be noted it is not necessary to be at the end of the line, unlike hitting enter, you can be anywhere in the line
+		- o simply gives a new line
+			- it is to be noted it is not necessary to be at the end of the line, unlike hitting enter, you can be anywhere in the line
+			- it wouldn't break the line where the cursor is, it will leave the existing line as it is, neither will it start modifying the line below, o will give a new line between the two, as if hitting enter at the end of the current line
 - I (capital I) => goes to the beginning of the line and starts typing before the first alphabet
 - A => goes to the end of the line and starts typing after the last alphabet